oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ## 6.3 Informative Test

 Informative tests provide insights in common mistakes and bad practices.
 They MAY fail at a valid CSAF document.
 It is up to the issuing party to decide whether this was an intended behavior and can be ignore or should be treated.
-These tests may include information about recommended usage.
+These tests MAY include information about recommended usage.
 A program MUST handle a test failure as a information.

 ### 6.3.1 Use of CVSS v2 as the only Scoring System

-For each item in the list of scores which contains the `cvss_v2` object it must be tested that is not the only scoring item present.
+For each item in the list of scores which contains the `cvss_v2` object it MUST be tested that is not the only scoring item present.
 The test SHALL pass if a second scoring object is available.

 The relevant path for this test is: